-1. Fostering regulatory convergence of the requirements for the approval of generic and biosimilar medicines, and recognition of compliance inspections
+Fostering regulatory convergence of the requirements for the approval of generic and biosimilar medicines, and recognition of compliance inspections

-Trade agreements establish appropriate frameworks to promote regulatory cooperation in generic and biosimilar medicines and the mutual recognition of compliance inspections.
-The purpose of cooperation is to achieve convergence of requirements with respect to the authorisations of generic and biosimilar medicines and agree on mechanisms to avoid unnecessary and duplicative inspections;

-Regulatory cooperation and regulatory convergence rest on a set of core principles and objectives that are to be systematically embedded in trade agreements.
-These principles include increased transparency in decisionmaking processes, where the objectives must provide for the reduction of unnecessary barriers to trade that result from avoidable divergences of regulatory requirements.
-Barriers will also be reduced through a commitment to participate in the process on international standardisation and through mechanisms that institutionalise regulatory exchanges.
+- Trade agreements establish appropriate frameworks to promote regulatory cooperation in generic and biosimilar medicines and the mutual recognition of compliance inspections.
+The purpose of cooperation is to achieve convergence of requirements with respect to the authorisations of generic and biosimilar medicines and agree on mechanisms to avoid unnecessary and duplicative inspections; - Regulatory cooperation and regulatory convergence rest on a set of core principles and objectives that are to be systematically embedded in trade agreements.
+These principles include increased transparency requirements and participation in decisionmaking processes, where the objectives must provide for the reduction of unnecessary barriers to trade that result from avoidable divergences of regulatory requirements, partly also through a commitment to participate in the process on international standardisation and through mechanisms that institutionalise regulatory exchanges.
 These principles and objectives need to be restated and properly spelled out in trade agreements;

-2. The regulation of intellectual property rights in trade agreements
+The regulation of intellectual property rights in trade agreements

-Trade agreements do not seek to provide for IPR protection that results in delayed entry of non-originator products into the market and hampers patient access to generic and biosimilar products;

-Instead, trade agreements should seek a balanced approach with respect to the regulation of IPRs, based on the standards established by the TRIPs Agreement.
-More detailed recommendations with respect to the most critical IPR areas are spelled out above;

-With respect to negotiations concerning countries and territories where the level of IP protection is already high, negotiations concerning IPRs do not seek to harmonise IPR frameworks, but recognise the different approaches taken by the negotiating parties with respect to IPR protection; 3.
-The inclusion of provisions to prevent misuse/abuse of IPRs and anticompetitive practices in international trade agreements
+- Trade agreements should not seek to provide for IPR protection that results in delayed entry of non-originator products into the market and hampers patient access to generic and biosimilar products; - Instead, trade agreements should seek a balanced approach with respect to the regulation of IPRs, based on the standards established by the TRIPs Agreement; - With respect to negotiations concerning countries and territories where the level of IP protection is already high, negotiations concerning IPRs do not seek to harmonise IPR frameworks, but recognise the different approaches taken by the negotiating parties with respect to IPR protection; and - In all domestic legal frameworks where additional patent protection exists, as well as in all trade agreements, a 'manufacturing waiver' must be introduced.

+The inclusion of provisions to prevent misuse/abuse of IPRs and anti-competitive practices in international trade agreements

-Trade agreements contain binding provisions to prevent misuse/abuse of IPRs and anti-competitive practices affecting generic and biosimilar products; and
+■ Trade agreements contain binding provisions to prevent misuse/abuse of IPRs and anti-competitive practices affecting generic and biosimilar products; and

-4. The inclusion of appropriate frameworks on incentives to generic and biosimilar medicines
+The inclusion of appropriate frameworks on incentives to generic and biosimilar medicines

-Trade agreements provide a framework to incentivise access of generic and biosimilar medicines.

-The IGBA believes that, if implemented, the key principles and recommendations outlined above and described in greater detail in the preceding sections would bring substantial improvements to the regulatory environments affecting generic and biosimilar medicines, stimulating trade and increasing patent access to high-quality generic and biosimilar medicines.
+- Trade agreements provide a framework to incentivise access of generic and biosimilar medicines. - The IGBA believes that, if implemented, the key principles and recommendations outlined above and described in greater detail in the preceding sections would bring substantial improvements to the regulatory environments affecting generic and biosimilar medicines, stimulating trade and increasing patent access to high quality generic and biosimilar medicines.